zapata-engineering/orquestra-core/docs/guides/circuits.rst

 Sympy returns a list of symbols to the ``beta`` and ``gamma`` variables above, so we access a specific symbol within the list with its index.

-Note that when you call ``.to_unitary()`` on a Circuit where some parameters are free symbolic parameters, the resulting matrix is a sympy matrix rather than a numpy matrix, as seen in these lines and their output:
+Note that when you call :meth:`to_unitary() <orquestra.quantum.circuits.Circuit.to_unitary>` on a Circuit where some parameters are free symbolic parameters, the resulting matrix is a sympy matrix rather than a numpy matrix, as seen in these lines and their output:

 .. literalinclude:: ../examples/circuits_guide.py
   :language: python